kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 own NApp, you can publish it on |github|_.

 Before proceeding to the next section of this tutorial, go to |github_signup|_ page in order to create a github account.
-After you submit with the required fields, you will be asking to verify your email with text message sent to your email, After entering the code you will be redirected to github home page.
+After you submit with the required fields, you will be asked to verify your email with text message you received.
+After entering the code you will be redirected to GitHub home page.

 ******************
 Your NApp metadata